 Then what is an accent?

 An accent is the way that a certain group of people pronounces words and phrases.
 As we pointed out above, an accent is just a smaller factor in a larger dialect.
-But whereas “dialect” includes certain patterns of grammar and vocabulary, “accent” only reflects how a group of people manifest their pronunciation.
+But whereas “dialect” includes certain patterns of grammar and vocabulary, “accent” refers to how a group of people manifest their pronunciation.

 “Foreign” accents aren’t the only accent.